Bayh-Dole cases involving royalty free or march-in rights

 2006 Reverse genetics patents

-Centers for Disease Control threatened to use March-In rights to issue compulsory licenses on patents on reverse genetics, which are needed to manufacture vaccines for avian flu.
+The Centers for Disease Control threatened to use March-In rights to issue compulsory licenses on one or more patents on reverse genetics, for use by third parties to manufacture vaccines for avian flu.

 2007 OMB request on HIV drugs (royalty free rights)